-The SuperGuide Annual Minimum Pension Payment calculator works out an individual’s minimum pension payment amount, based on the individual’s age and account balance as at 1 July for the financial year.
+The SuperGuide Guide to minimum pension payments rules (including calculator) works out an individual’s minimum pension payment amount, based on the individual’s age and account balance as at 1 July for the financial year.
 Read more

 Using the calculator is easy.
 Enter your details in the calculator (in the yellow blocks) and you will see an estimate of amount of Age Pension you may be eligible for.
 The Age Pension rates are those that apply from 20 March 2018 to 19 September 2018.
 Read more